Private rented sector

 £10 billion housing debt guarantees for private rented housing

-The private rented sector housing debt guarantee scheme supports the building of new homes for the private rented sector across the UK, offering housing providers a government guarantee on debt they raise to invest in new privately rented homes.
+The private rented sector housing guarantee scheme supports the building of new homes for the private rented sector across the UK, offering housing providers a government guarantee on debt they raise to invest in new privately rented homes.
 This will help to reduce their borrowing costs, increasing the number of homes they can afford to provide.

 The debt guarantee is designed specifically to attract investment into the private rented sector from fixed-income investors who want a stable, long-term return on investment without exposure to residential property risk.
-The scheme rules for the private rented sector housing guarantee scheme were published on the 1st February 2013.
+The scheme rules for the private rented sector housing guarantee scheme were published in February 2013.